-What is true is that life is suffering with moments and times of happiness interwoven through that reality.
+What is true is that life is suffering from moments and times of happiness interwoven through that reality.
 The degree of happiness that a person attains in life often has its roots in their realised state of consciousness and mind, their family systems and environments that shaped them, and the attainment of basic survival needs such as security, safety, food, water, shelter, and tribal belonging.

-The Influence of Social Media and Digital Content
+Depression Affects – The Influence of Social Media and Digital Content

 The resilience of mental health in the community is waning according to various statistical measures, and that fact may be a combination of real pressures, and in part a wrongful set of expectations about what one should expect to feel in life as part of reality and normality.

-The ever-present lie of digital content slowly re-shapes expectations and beliefs of all who behold such images, and unconsciously people cannot but be influenced in their beliefs and ideas about life and themselves, when they live vicariously through social media and digital connectedness.
+The ever-present lie of digital content slowly re-shapes expectations and beliefs of all who behold such images, and unconsciously people cannot but be influenced in their beliefs and ideas about life and themselves when they live vicariously through social media and digital connectedness.

 People then feel sad or bad about themselves, and then when from the same set of expectations, they then feel bad or sad for feeling bad or sad, in a world where happiness is part of a big contrived lie, then the community is heading headlong into a mental health crisis, due to false expectations of reality.
-The facts are we are in a National Mental Health Crisis with reported rising rates of anxiety, low self esteem, depression and suicide.
+The facts are we are in a National Mental Health Crisis with reported rising rates of anxiety, low self-esteem, depression and suicide.

-Every one of us is destined to feel sadness, frustration, anger, low mood, and unhappiness at various times in our life, as life contains suffering.
-As Buddha once famously said “We cannot escape our in-built natural spectrum of emotional and feeling states, nor should we try to”.
+Every one of us is destined to feel sadness, anger and frustration, low mood, and unhappiness at various times in our life, as life contains suffering.
+As Buddha once famously said, “We cannot escape our in-built natural spectrum of emotional and feeling states, nor should we try to”.

-Until as a community we can have a better informed debate about what role feelings and emotions have in the natural life of the human condition, we are doomed to rely on the bright shining lie of digital life to be the arbitrator of our normality and normal expectation of many things, including happiness.
+Until as a community we can have a better-informed debate about what role feelings and emotions have in the natural life of the human condition, we are doomed to rely on the bright shining lie of digital life to be the arbitrator of our normality and normal expectation of many things, including happiness.